-People like you are helping to save lives by staying at home.
-In recognition of this, we’re pleased to be refunding £110 million of insurance premiums to our car and van customers while committing millions of pounds more to reducing prices and supporting our customers, NHS staff and the local community
+During the Coronavirus lockdown, Admiral motor customers helped to save lives by staying at home.
+In recognition of this, we refunded £110 million of insurance premiums to our car and van customers and committed millions of pounds more to reducing prices and supporting our customers, NHS staff and the local community

-We’re pleased to be giving back £110 million to our car and van insurance customers in recognition of you staying at home and driving less during the UK-wide Coronavirus lockdown.
+We were delighted to give back £110 million to our car and van insurance customers in recognition of them staying at home and driving less during the UK-wide Coronavirus lockdown.

-A £25 premium refund will be automatically given to all customers in the coming weeks for each car and van which was covered by us on 20 April 2020, a total of 4.4m vehicles.
+A £25 premium refund was automatically given to all customers for each car and van that was covered by us on 20 April 2020 - a total of 4.4m vehicles.

-We’re giving our customers the refund to reflect that there have been fewer cars on the road during the lockdown, and our customers are driving less, which we expect to result in fewer insurance claims.
+We gave customers the refund to reflect that there were fewer cars on the road during the lockdown, and our customers drove less, which resulted in fewer insurance claims.

-The refund and other initiatives pass on the savings from reduced claims we may otherwise have benefitted from during the lockdown.
-It isn’t our intention to benefit from the lockdown and we’re returning our best estimate of the savings to our customers.
+The refund and other initiatives passed on the savings from reduced claims we may otherwise have benefitted from during the lockdown.

 Your Questions Answered